egret-labs/egret-core/docs/en/release-note/5.2.14/README.md

 * Optimize the main loop logic, when the game code abnormal, the screen will not be black, the game can continue to run with the error.
 * When generating manifest dependent files, add './' to the path
 * HttpRequest supports loading local files via WebView on Android
+* Fixes an issue where the position calculates an error bitmaptext with a offset value.

 ## Native